 Securities Entitlements: With respect to the Trust Assets that constitute "securities entitlements" within the meaning of the UCC (referred to in this section as "Securities Entitlements"), such Securities Entitlements have been and will have been credited to one or more of the Funds or Accounts created by or pursuant to the Resolution.
 The securities intermediary for each such Fund or Account has agreed to treat all assets credited to the Funds and Accounts as "financial assets" within the meaning of the UCC.
-The Authority has taken all steps necessary to cause the securities intermediary to identify in its records the Trustee as the person having a security entitlement against the securities intermediary in each of the Securities Entitlements.
-The Authority has received all consents and approvals required by the terms of the Securities Entitlements to the transfer to the Trustee of its interest and rights in the Securities Entitlements hereunder.
+The Authority has taken all steps necessary to cause the securities intermediary to identify in its records the Trustee as the person having a security entitlement against the securities intermediary in each of the Securities Entitlements to the transfer to the Trustee of its interest and rights in the Securities Entitlements hereunder.
 The Funds and Accounts are not in the name of any person other than the Authority or the Trustee.
 The Authority has not consented to the securities intermediary of any such Fund or Account to comply with entitlement orders of any person other than the Trustee.